JakeMusichDev/Little-Zebra-Fund/README.md

 With my focus on building out the HTML structure before adding logic, I worked from the largest modularized containers down to smaller resuable compnents that may reappear (buttons, logos, etc).
 I styled during this step and worked to refine the responsiveness as I built up each section of CSS - I find this saves time and lessens stress than doing a single-view mockup and going back to introduce responsivity.

 After the skeleton was complete, I implemented the logic in the React style, focusing on state management as I decided Redux was an overkill.
+Give it a look, I'm excited to hear back!

 ## Contact